2024 guide to payment gateway integration

 Understanding your business model is crucial when implementing a payment system because it directly influences the design and functionality of the payment system you choose: the types of transactions you will handle, the volume of payments, the preferred payment methods of your customers, and the regulatory requirements you must adhere to.

-What’s more, each type of business model comes with its own challenges: an e-commerce business with global customers will need a payment system that supports multiple currencies and international payment methods, and a subscription-based service may prioritize recurring billing features..
+What’s more, each type of business model comes with its own challenges: an e-commerce business with global customers will need a payment system that supports multiple currencies and international payment methods, and a subscription-based service may prioritize recurring billing features.
+If you’re still figuring out the best way to monetize your app, exploring different monetization strategies can help shape your payment integration.

 • We’ve discussed e-commerce, subscription services, and P2P payments challenges at the end of the article, so feel free to rush over to this section: Payment integration challenges & insights for different business models